 Attention New International Students

-Host Program and our Buccaneer Buddy Program (IBB).
+The Office of International Programs and Services at ETSU encourages you to apply for our International Friendship Program (IFP).
+There are two parts to IFP: our International Host Program and our Buccaneer Buddy Program (IBB).
 You may apply for either or both programs.
 If you apply for the IFP Host Program, you will be paired with an ETSU faculty or staff volunteer who will help you during the first few days after your arrival.
+Please note that this program is only available to new students coming to ETSU for the first time and hosts cannot accommodate family or friends traveling with the student.
 The benefits of applying for the program are:

-If you apply for the IBB, you will be placed in one of several small groups of around 12-14 students that includes both American students and other international students.
+If you apply for the IBB, you will be placed in one of several small groups of around 25-30 students that includes both American students and other international students.
 The benefits of applying for the IFP Buccaneer Buddy Program are:

 There are limited openings for the program so the earlier you apply the better the chance of being served.
-The deadline for applying for Fall semester is August 10 and the deadline for Spring semester is December 17.
+The deadline for applying for Fall semester is August 10 and the deadline for Spring semester is December 10.
 Following the applications below you can read what recent international students said about their experience with IFP and IBB.

 Recent International Students Experience with IFP Host Program